English

 # Create a sandbox

-puppyone conn add sandbox "Code Runner" --type e2b
+puppyone access add sandbox "Code Runner" --type e2b

 # Inspect details